play3577/mj/README.md

 2: this README.md is sparse because I'm going to be writing a serial-post on the whole "developing a game in the browser" practice, which is going to be much more informative than this README.md could ever be.

-The live version, which just lets you watch four bots play a round of MJ, can be found at https://pomax.github.io/mj - note that the bit play interval has been set to 200ms, instead of the 0ms they actually need to play.
-This lets you see the game happening, rather than loading the page to discover the bots already finished playing.
-Because it takes them half a second to play a full round, which is less than the time it takes to load the tile images from cache.
+The live version, which is effectively done (with tweaks of course are still happening) can be found at https://pomax.github.io/mj and uses "Chinese Classical" rules for play and scoring.

 #### Debugging using query parameters